top of page

 Spider-Man The Animated Series

-Spidey's 2nd cartoon is a classic thats aged pretty well.
-The continuous background music is so dope they were sampled by Masta Killa & Czarface.
-Steals other comics villains like Dr. Doom & Magneto.
+Spidey's second cartoon is a classic that has aged pretty well.
+The continuous background music is so dope they were sampled by Wu-Tang Clan's Masta Killa and Czarface.
+They steal other comics villains like Dr. Doom and Magneto which helps it to stand out.

 Premiere: Sep 12, 1981